 Serve this matzo at your Seder, or you can eat it as you would crackers.
 You can also crush it up to use in other gluten free recipes for Passover.

-- Gluten free flour blend - You can use any brand.
+- Gluten Free Flour Blend - You can use any brand.
 I used Bob's Red Mill 1 to 1 GF Blend.
 Just make sure your blend has xanthan gum or guar gum to hold it together.
+King Arthur's Measure for Measure also works well.

-- Olive oil - I use extra virgin olive oil both in my matzah recipe.
+- Olive Oil - I use extra virgin olive oil in my matzah recipe.
 It helps keep the matzah from getting hard like a brick.

-- Salt - You can use any type of salt, but I prefer using kosher salt.
+- Salt - You can use any type of salt, but I prefer using kosher salt in this recipe.

-Step 2: Mix the ingredients to form a dough.
+Step 2: Mix the ingredients to form a dough ball.

-Step 3: Sprinkle parchment paper with a little gluten free flour and put the dough ball on the paper.
+Step 3: Sprinkle parchment paper or a silicone mat with a little gluten free flour and put the dough ball on the paper.

 Step 4: Use a rolling pin to roll out your matzo.
 Make your dough as thin as you can.
-I often have to sprinkle the top so the dough doesn't stick to the rolling pin.
+I often have to sprinkle the top with a little more flour, so the dough doesn't stick to the rolling pin.
 That is ok and normal.

 Step 5: Cut your dough into a square.
 Sprinkle with salt and score the dough.
 To score the dough press your fork into the dough in rows.
 This will keep your dough from puffing up too much while baking.

-Step 6: If you are making gluten free matzo crackers your of your dough, use a pizza wheel to cut the dough into little rectangles or squares.
+Step 6: If you are making gluten free matzo crackers with your dough, use a pizza wheel to cut the dough into little rectangles or squares.
 Sprinkle salt or another topping on top.
 You can also add herbs like thyme and rosemary.

-Step 8: Bake for 15 minutes and then check to see if it is bubbling on the underside.
+Step 8: Bake for 10-15 minutes and then check to see if it is bubbling on the underside.
+The actual baking time will vary depending on the size and thickness of your matzo dough sheets.

 Tips and Recipe FAQ: